protesilaos/my-website/_codelog/2022-04-09-simple-guide-git-patches-emacs.md

    <https://git-send-email.io/>).
 Compose your regular message and send
    the files to the maintainer's email address or to the mailing list of the given project.
 In our example, the latter is found here:
-   <https://lists.sr.ht/~protesilaos/logos>.
-The advantage of the
+   <https://lists.sr.ht/~protesilaos/logos> (the link includes the exact
-   mailing list is that it is public, so others have a chance to review the discussion and/or store a copy of it.
+   email address of the list).
+The advantage of the mailing list is that it is public, so others have a chance to review the discussion and/or store a copy of it.

    - Depending on the project, the mailing list will be the only option.
      Though I am okay if I receive patches for my packages in my